 At Rutter Mills, we take pride in serving as advocates for those injured by reckless drug companies and pride ourselves in being excellent drug injury attorneys.
-We understand the stress and worry that comes with these medical issues, and we have the experience necessary to help you with your claim.
+We understand the stress and worry of these medical issues, and we have the experience necessary to help you with your claim.

-If you are living with the consequences of a defective drug, you deserve to be compensated.
-Our drug injury lawyers of Rutter Mills will work to ensure your claim receives the attention it deserves.
+If you live with the consequences of a defective drug, you deserve compensation.
+Our drug injury lawyers at Rutter Mills will work to ensure your claim receives the attention it deserves.
 To begin the process of litigating your claim, schedule a consultation with us right away.